seunghwan3140/CaloRhythm_practice/README.md

 ## Code of Conduct
 Please read [Code_of_conduct.md](Code_of_conduct.md) for details on our code of conduct.

+## requirements
+Please read [requirements.md](requirements.md) for using the Nutritional Calculation.

 ## License
 This project is licensed under the Apache 2.0 License.
 See the [LICENSE](LICENSE) file for details.

 ## Community Discussions
 If you would like to discuss ideas or have additional questions, feel free to use the Discussions tab.
 It’s a space for open conversation, questions, and community engagement.
+---
+Our documentation may be updated as needed.